yalicee/march-23-be-rated-restaurants/README.md

 ### 3. Insert information into tables

 Insert data into your tables.
-Either use the [example-data.md](./example-data.md) or create your own.

 ## API challenges